 Distributed OrcaFlex consists of three separate programs.
-A Distributed OrcaFlex client program is run on each machine available to run jobs (each such machine must have an OrcaFlex license).
-One machine on the network runs a Distributed OrcaFlex server program that coordinates the list of jobs to be run and allocates jobs to the clients.
-Finally, a Distributed OrcaFlex viewer program can be run on any machine.
-This viewer program displays the current list of jobs and their current status (e.g. pending, running, completed etc.) and allows jobs to be submitted and stopped.
+A Distributed OrcaFlex client program runs on each machine that is to process OrcaFlex jobs (each client machine must have an OrcaFlex license).
+One machine on the network runs the Distributed OrcaFlex server program that coordinates the list of OrcaFlex jobs and allocates these to the clients.
+Finally, a Distributed OrcaFlex viewer program that displays the list of jobs and their current status (e.g. pending, running, completed etc.) and allows jobs to be submitted and stopped.
+The availability and job capacity of each client can also be managed from the viewer program.
+The viewer and server programs do not use an OrcaFlex licence.

 Downloading and Installing Distributed OrcaFlex

-The latest version of Distributed OrcaFlex is 4.0a which can be installed by following these steps:
+The latest version of Distributed OrcaFlex is 5.0a which can be installed by following these steps:

-Note: During the installation you will be prompted for a set of credentials for the Client service to run under.
-We recommend that you create a new user, for example, DOFUser that can then be used for all installations of the Distributed OrcaFlex client.
+Note: The client runs as a Windows service, but will not run using the 'Local system' account.
+During the installation you will be prompted for a set of credentials for the client service to run under.
+We recommend that you create a new user, for example 'DOFUser', that can then be used for all installations of the Distributed OrcaFlex client.
 This user should be created before you begin the installation and only be used for the Distributed OrcaFlex client service.
-This user must have “Log on as a service” rights and have been granted enough rights to be able to read and write all areas of the network filing system that jobs may be submitted from including the location of the default OrcFxAPI.DLL files.
+This user must have “Log on as a service” rights and have rights to read and write to all areas of the network filing system that jobs may be submitted from including the location of the default OrcFxAPI.DLL files.
 The "Log on as a service" right is normally set by group policy on the domain controller.

 32/64 bit installation